Abu Khalid al-Suri

-Abu Khalid al-Suri (أبو خالد السوري; Abu Khalid 'the Syrian'), or Mohamed al-Bahaiya or Abu Umayr al-Shami, was a Syrian jihadist militant often affiliated with Osama Bin Laden’s al-Qaeda and the Syrian Islamist group Ahrar al-Sham.
-Al-Suri was believed to be assassinated by an ISIL suicide attack in 2014, however ISIL denied involvement in the attack.
+Abu Khalid al-Suri (أبو خالد السوري; Abu Khalid 'the Syrian'; 1956 – 23 February 2014), also known as Mohamed al-Bahaiya or Abu Umayr al-Shami, was a Syrian Islamist insurgent who was often affiliated with the Muslim Brotherhood, Osama Bin Laden and the Syrian Islamist group Ahrar al-Sham.
+Al-Suri is also said to be a veteran, having participated in fighting in Afghanistan, Bosnia and Herzegovina, and Iraq.
+He was believed to be assassinated by an ISIL suicide attack in 2014, however ISIL denied involvement in the attack or regarded it as friendly fire.

 Militant activity

-Born in Aleppo, Syria, in 1963 as Mohamed al-Bahaiya, al-Suri's jihadist career has its roots in the failed Islamist uprising in Syria between 1979 and 1982, following which he fled Syria.
+Born in Aleppo, Syria, in 1956 as Mohamed al-Bahaiya, al-Suri's jihadist career has its roots in the failed Islamist uprising in Syria between 1979 and 1982, following which he fled Syria.

 During the 1990s al-Suri coordinated closely with Abu-Musab al-Suri, a Spanish-Syrian jihadist.
 Together they worked to establish jihadi volunteer centers, training camps and various media groups in Afghanistan.
-While both men worked closely with Bin Laden and al-Qaeda, they denied being members of al-Qaeda in a statement made in 1999.
+While both men had good relations with Bin Laden and al-Qaeda, they both denied being members of al-Qaeda in a statement made in 1999.
 Around the time of the statement, al-Suri had been operating mostly out of Turkey and fled to Afghanistan.

-In 2004, al-Suri and Abu-Musab were linked to the 2004 Madrid bombing through a series of money transfers and personal contacts.
-A Spanish court document went on to name al-Suri as Bin Laden's "courier" in Europe.

 Al-Suri was financially aided partly by Abd Al-Rahman al-Nuaimi, a Qatari national.
 Nuaimi is a purported human rights activist and co-founder of Alkarama.
 On December 18, 2013, Nuaimi was placed on the United States Treasury's Specially Designated Global Terror List (SDTG).
-Nuaimi is accused of transferring $600,000 dollars to al-Suri and the intent to transfer approximately $50,000 more.
+Nuaimi is accused of transferring $600,000 to al-Suri and the intent to transfer approximately $50,000 more.